 My research interests center on uncertainty and contingency in intersections between information and values & power, looking at freedom and control in information systems.

-I am a co-director of UC Berkeley’s Center for Technology, Society & Policy and a commissioner on the City of Berkeley’s Disaster and Fire Safety Commission.
+I am a co-director of UC Berkeley’s Center for Technology, Society & Policy.
 Prior to entering the doctoral program, I completed the Master of Information Management and Systems program, also at the School of Information.
 Before graduate school I served as an intelligence analyst in the US Army.
 As an undergraduate, I studied philosophy at Whitworth University.

 Questions I'm currently grappling with: